Colin-Codes/StarWarsAPI/readme.md

             ],

 However, if this were a vendor API, it is unlikely that this could be changed.
 In this scenario, it would be worth researching an alternative compatible method of storing many-to-many mappings.
 Alternatively, we could accept that the classes implementing IStarWarsJSONConverter<Model> perform a useful function and would be a valuable platform to add validation of data imports.

+Additionally, data objects often need to created and then updated, as the many-many mappings cannot be stored until the object exists in the database.
+This could be simply (albeit inefficiently) resolved by incorporating an update routine after the object is initially added.